-Nationally, all State, State Integrated and Partnership kura/schools1 are grouped into 40 clusters who are able to access support from RTLB.
+Nationally, all State and State Integrated kura/schools3 can access RTLB services through 40 RTLB clusters.
 One school in each cluster (lead school) provides the service to, and on behalf of, all schools in the cluster.
+The lead school principal, cluster manager and practice leaders make up the Strategic Leadership and Management Teams for each cluster.